Skip to content

 Args:

-embedding_model (EmbeddingModel): The embedding model to use
+embedding_model (EmbeddingModel): The embedding model for computing embeddings

 """